nbrucy/git_tuto/git.md

 :warning: It's rather hard to loose anything that was committed, but's it's rather easy to mess up things

+- `git commit --amend` Update the last commit.
+    :warning: Do it only if the last commit was not pushed on the remote

 - `git revert cf97549a` Revert a commit by adding a new commit that do the same modifications, but in reverse (can make the logfile harder to read).
 The original commit is not deleted.

--
+- `git checkout cf97549a -b new_branch` Create a new branch back it time.

 - `git rebase` Powerful to rewrite git history but dangerous.
 Come back to it when you are more experienced.

 ---

-# Some useful tricks
+# More useful commands

-- `git commit --amend` Update the last commit.
-    :warning: Do it only if the last commit was not pushed on the remote
 - `git add -u .` Only stage updated file in this folder and subfolder to be committed

+- `git blame file` Look at who last modified each line of the file and for which commit.

+- `git diff d0473176ecd` Check what was modified since the commit d0473176ecd

+- `git diff ea9dd4eef 9949f0cfb` Check what was modified between the commit ea9dd4eef and 9949f0cfb

 ---

 # Common mistakes

+- Avoid staging big binary file.
+Git cannot properly track their difference and store the full file for all versions.
+It's rather difficult to delete them once their are in the history (but doable).

+- Avoid automatically modifying all files (eg. automatic formatting).
+That may generates a lot of conflicts.

+---

+# Use modern git tools

+- Git has plugins for most widely used IDE (vscode, emacs, vim eclipse, ...)
+- Easy conflict solving, diff, blame, etc ...
+- Use the forges!
+(GitHub, GitLab)

+## Still to learn

+- `pre-commit` hook: automatic check the syntax of whatever you commit
+- Heavy history rewriting with `git rebase`
+- Cherry-pick commit (to just take what you want from a branch)